aflin/rampart_docs/source/rampart-redis.rst

 Proxy Objects
 -------------

-A Rampart Redis Proxy Object is an JavaScript :green:`Object` whose properties are backed by a `Redis Hash <https://redis.io/topics/data-types-intro#redis-hashes>`_ and for which operations on the :green:`Object` serves as a shortcut for the ``hset``, ``hget``, ``hgetall`` and ``hdel`` commands.
-They are intended as a quick and easy storage system for occassionally used variables that are shared between scripts or threads.
+A Rampart Redis Proxy Object is a JavaScript :green:`Object` whose properties are backed by a `Redis Hash <https://redis.io/topics/data-types-intro#redis-hashes>`_ and for which operations on the :green:`Object` serves as a shortcut for the ``hset``, ``hget``, ``hgetall`` and ``hdel`` commands.
+They are intended as a quick and easy storage system for occasionally used variables that are shared between scripts or threads.
 They should not be used as a robust databasing solution.